 Close The Door

 The best way to heat a room is by trapping it in.
-If you’re using a space heater or DIY heater, keep the door shut to maintain the temperature in the room.
+If you’re using a space heater or DIY heater, keep the door shut to maintain the temperature in the room so you can just sit back and relax while eating your eggnog.

 Use a Fan